History of Belgium: Art and culture

 The Expressionism painting movement found a distinctive form in Flanders under artists like James Ensor, Constant Permeke and Léon Spilliaert.

-Belgian Surrealist art grew during the inter-war period.
-René Magritte's first surrealist painting, The Lost Jockey, appeared in 1926.
-Paul Delvaux was also an extremely influential painter in this genre.
+Belgian Surrealist art grew during the inter-war period, including works by René Magritte and Paul Delvaux.

 Comic strips became extremely popular in Belgium during the 1930s.
 One of the most popular comics of the 20th century, Hergé's The Adventures of Tintin first appeared in 1929.

+Belgian comics are a distinct subgroup in the comics history, and played a major role in the development of European comics, alongside France with whom they share a long common history.
+While the comics in the two major language groups and regions of Belgium (Flanders with the Dutch language and Wallonia with French) each have clearly distinct characteristics, they are constantly influencing one another, and meeting each other in Brussels and in the bilingual publication tradition of the major editors.
+As one of the few arts where Belgium has had an international and enduring impact in the 20th century, comics are known to be "an integral part of Belgian culture".
+Major contributors include Hergé with The Adventures of Tintin, Dupuis with Spirou, Willy Vandersteen with Suske en Wiske, Bessy, De Rode Ridder, Robert en Bertrand and many others, Marc Sleen with The Adventures of Nero, Peyo with The Smurfs, Jef Nys with Jommeke, and so many more.

+Sales of comic books make up 14% of all book sales in Belgium's northern region of Flanders.

+Belgium has played a major role in the development of the 9th art.
+In fact, even the designation of comics as the 9th Art is due to a Belgian.
+Morris introduced the term in 1964 when he started a series about the history of comics in Spirou.
+Belgium's comic-strip culture has been called by Time magazine "Europe's richest", while the Calgary Sun calls Belgium "the home of the comic strip".
+Belgium has several museums dedicated to comic books, comic book heroes and their authors.

 The growth of comic strips was also accompanied by a popular art movement, exemplified by Edgar P. Jacobs, Jijé, Willy Vandersteen and André Franquin.

 World War II

-Belgium tried to pursue a policy of unaligned neutrality before the war, but on May 10, 1940 the country was invaded by German forces.
+Belgium tried to pursue a policy of unaligned neutrality before the war, but on May 10, 1940, the country was invaded by German forces.
 In the initial attacks, the fortifications which had been constructed to protect the borders like Fort Eben-Emael and the K-W Line were captured or bypassed by German forces.
 On May 28, after 18 days of fighting, Belgian forces (including the commander in chief, King Leopold III) surrendered.
-The elected government of Belgium, under Hubert Pierlot, escaped to form a government in exile.
+The elected government, under Hubert Pierlot, escaped to form a government in exile.